 The Coastal Cliffs Walkway follows the foreshore between Church Bay, Diamond Harbour and Purau, with harbour views.
 It forms part of the Head to Head Walkway.

-The cliff walk to Diamond Harbour starts here, following an old road line through pine trees above the cliffs with some bluff areas where scrambling might be required.
+The cliff walk to Diamond Harbour starts at Church Bay.
+Follow an old road line through pine trees above cliffs with some bluff areas where scrambling might be required.
 The track sidles around Pauaohinekotau Headland staying quite high above the cliffs with good views and some seating.

 The track then zig-zags down to reach a tiny rocky beach with a side creek and toilets.
 From here a wide well-formed path climbs up to meet the Wharf Road.